darkfeline/iona-design/design.md

 ## Personality

-Iona's personality will be instantiated by two systems: the emotion model and hard coded responses.
+Iona's personality will be instantiated by three systems: expressive perception, the emotion model and hard coded responses.

+### Expressive Perception

+Expressive perception dictates how Iona perceives the expression attributes of affective actions.
+These are static and defined by the seed file.
+Any string can be used as an expression attribute, but a list of suggested attributes is provided below.

 ### Emotion Model

 The emotion model describes how Iona's emotions change.
-Affective actions will have various levels of expression attributes, representing how Iona interprets the actions.
+Affective actions will have various levels of expression attributes as determined by expressive perception, representing how Iona interprets the actions.
 These will impact Iona's emotional state.
 Iona's emotional state will also vary over time without affective input.

-#### List of Expression Attributes
+#### List of Suggested Expression Attributes

 * Affection/Love
 * Attention
 * Dislike/Hate
 * Apathy (no action)

-#### List of Emotions
+#### List of Suggested Emotions

 * Happiness
     * Sadness